 Multidisciplinary Tumor Board/Rectal Cancer conference is held on Wednesday mornings.

 Journal Club is held on the first Wednesday of the month from September to May.

 For the purposes of vacation policy, a “week” is defined as seven (7) consecutive days.
-All residents will receive four (4) weeks paid vacation including educational leave for one approved conference per academic
+All fellows will receive four (4) weeks paid vacation including educational leave for one approved conference per academic year.
+No fellow

 should be denied a legitimate request for vacation time, provided such request does not compromise patient safety.
 All vacation requests must be received no later than the first day of the preceding month.